Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Climate alignment

-In the context of the Sea Cargo Charter, a decarbonization trajectory is a representation of how many grams of CO2 can be emitted to move one tonne of goods one nautical mile (gCO2/tnm) over a time horizon to be in line with the IMO’s minimum threshold of 50% absolute emissions reduction.
+In the context of the Sea Cargo Charter, decarbonisation trajectories are representations of how many grams of CO2e can be emitted to move one tonne of goods one nautical mile (gCO2e/tnm) over a time horizon to be in line with the 2023 IMO GHG Strategy ambition of reducing total annual well-to-wake emissions to net-zero around 2050.
+These also take into account interim checkpoints in 2030 (20% reduction, striving for 30% on 2008 levels) and 2040 (70% reduction, striving for 80% on 2008 levels).

 Climate alignment

-The Secretariat and official Advisors of The Sea Cargo Charter Association provide the standard decarbonization trajectory based on agreed and clearly stated assumptions derived from emission and transport work data from the Fourth IMO GHG Study.
-Any update will be undertaken in due course based on updated data or scientific evidence.
+The Secretariat and official Advisors of the Sea Cargo Charter Association provide the standard decarbonisation trajectories based on agreed and clearly stated assumptions derived from emission and transport work data from the Fourth IMO GHG Study.
+Updates are undertaken regularly based on updated internationally agreed ambitions, best available data and scientific evidence.

-The decarbonization trajectoy is consistent with the IMO Strategy’s minimum threshold of a 50% reduction of absolute carbon emissions in international shipping.
+The decarbonisation trajectories as updated by the Sea Cargo Charter in late 2023 are consistent with the 2023 IMO GHG Strategy to reduce emissions from ships.
 This alone does not secure the Paris Agreement’s well below 2°C global mandate and efforts to limit the temperature increase even further to 1.5°C.

 Climate alignment

-Where rs is the required carbon intensity, Year is the year for which the carbon intensity is required, and Size is the size of the vessel in question in deadweight or capacity.
-The coefficients a, b, and c arise from the fitted curves and differ for each vessel type.
-Their values can be found in Table 6 of the Technical Guidance.
+Where rs is the required emissions intensity, Year is the year for which the emissions intensity is required, and Size is the size of the vessel in question in deadweight or capacity.
+The coefficients a, b, c, d, and e arise from the fitted curves and differ for each vessel type.
+Their values can be found in Table 7 of the Technical Guidance.

 Climate alignment